spren9er/tilez/README.md

 #### Bind Element from Tile

-Elements are also accessible from outside of tile scope with following binding
+Elements can also be accessed from outside of tile scope using `bind`

 ```svelte
 <script lang="ts">